alwi-djoenaid/stockbit-submission/README.md

 There are five folders inside src folder:

 1. app - Used for Redux store configuration.
-2. assets - Contains used properties such .img files.
+2. assets - Contains used properties such as .img files.
 3. components - Web components are defined inside this folder
 4. container - Contains logic that is used for managing states and web components.
 5. services - Contains logic that is used for consuming API.